Compromise Agreements Solicitors & Lawyers

 Employment Lawyers, Voluntary Severance

-July 13th, 2010 · No Comments · About Compromise Agreement Blog, Completion Date of your Compromise Agreement, Compromise Agreement Solicitor, Compromise Agreement Solicitors, Compromise Agreements, Dismissal Before the Termination Date, Early Retirement, Employment Lawyers, Employment Solicitors, Garden Leave, Payment Terms, Payment in Lieu of Notice, Payment of Legal Advisers, Payment of Normal Salary, Redundancy, Redundancy Pay, Signing Compromise Agreements, Termination of Employment, Voluntary Severance
+July 13th, 2010 · 2 Comments · About Compromise Agreement Blog, Completion Date of your Compromise Agreement, Compromise Agreement Solicitor, Compromise Agreement Solicitors, Compromise Agreements, Dismissal Before the Termination Date, Early Retirement, Employment Lawyers, Employment Solicitors, Garden Leave, Payment in Lieu of Notice, Payment of Legal Advisers, Payment of Normal Salary, Payment Terms, Redundancy, Redundancy Pay, Signing Compromise Agreements, Termination of Employment, Voluntary Severance

 If an employee agrees to take voluntary severance, the employee may have a 3 – 6 month’s notice period.
 The employee’s employment would end at the end of the notice period (‘the Termination Date’) by mutual agreement.
 It is usual practice to place the employee on garden leave up to and including the Termination Date.
+If you require […]

 [Read more →]